 Choosing a pediatrician.
 It may seem early, but before giving birth is actually the perfect time to start looking for a pediatrician.
 Ask around to get references, or use the American Academy of Pediatrics Find a Pediatrician to locate a board-certified, local pediatrician.
 Many pediatricians welcome interviews before your baby is born, so you can set up a tour of the office and meet the doctor and his or her staff.

 Arranging maternity leave and childcare.
 This can be a stressful question before giving birth—but waiting until after your baby is born makes it even worse.
 Make sure to plan ahead with your employer for maternity leave and scout out childcare facilities in your area if you plan on using one.
-If you plan on using a nanny, narrowing down your list before baby arrives can make the interview process go much smoother once your little one is here.
+If you plan on using a nanny, narrowing down your list before the baby arrives can make the interview process go much smoother once your little one is here.

 Prepare for breastfeeding.
 Medical experts recommend exclusive breastfeeding for the first 6 months of life—but that doesn’t mean it’s going to be easy for everyone.
 Your real introduction to breastfeeding won’t start until your baby is born, but you can get ahead by taking a breastfeeding class and lining up some support ahead of time by visiting with a lactation consultant or joining a breastfeeding group—all before you’ve even given birth.
 And, because most new moms end up pumping at some point, it’s a good idea to get everything you need to make pumping easier.